 -> Limited profit if you select the wrong vendors.

 Drop Surfing with Shopify

 Of all the dropshipping platforms, Shopify is a popular platform that works seamlessly with drop surfing.
-And it comes with various plugins that allow business owners to add new products to their inventory efficiently.
+And it comes with various plugins that allow business owners to efficiently add new products to their inventory.

 Pros and Cons of Drop surfing

 This article aims to help new eCommerce business owners fully comprehend drop surfing and determine if it is a venture they can proceed on.
-As with any other form of business, drop surfing has its pros and cons.
+As with any other business, drop surfing has pros and cons.
 Below are the major drawbacks and benefits of drop surfing.

 Pros of drop surfing

 - Drop surfing provides multiple vendors for eCommerce owners to choose from

 - Sellers can garner higher profits than traditional dropshipping

 - It is an accessible business to start with little to no capital